Innovation & Creativity

 Innovation requires letting go of control – of ideas about how things “should” be, of “having answers.“ It’s about surrendering to “not knowing.”
 It’s embracing creativity and mystery in all its unknown (maybe unknowable) glory.

-Innovation sounds exciting – and it is!
-It can be incredibly invigorating and challenging and rewarding!
-And, it can also be scary – and potentially dangerous – depending on how you measure success and how well you’ve thought things through.
+Innovation sounds exciting – and sometimes it is!
+It can be incredibly invigorating and challenging and rewarding.
+It can also be scary – and potentially dangerous – depending on how you measure success and how well you’ve thought things through.
 Just like anything with real risk, no matter how prepared you are, there is still the fall or the leap – and the very real lack of certainty about what’s coming.

 Making it happen is difficult – it’s like being “creative on demand“ or deciding you’re going to have “quality time” with your kids.
 Sometimes the muse shows up and sometimes she plays hard to get.
 The good news – you can do things to invite innovation, and even more things to make sure you don’t shut it down.